Our process for the perfect corporate video

 5. Editing your video

-Second by second, it’s a slow and complex process with many layers to complete and finesse.
 The editor is not only focusing intently on technical stuff, they’re also drawing on their creative energy.

-So as much as you’re always welcome to sit with our editor, most clients wouldn’t have the spare time, so the usual process for the perfect corporate video is we create, you review, and then we fine-tune.
+So as much as you’re always welcome to sit with our editor, most clients wouldn’t have the spare time.

 How long does editing take?